Tienisto/rhttp/README.md

 ### ➤ Disable TLS verification

-This is very insecure and should only be used for rare cases.
+This is very insecure and should only be used for testing purposes.

 ```dart
 await Rhttp.get(